nor24o/dragino_fwd_src_lps8_mqtt/README.md

 # 1. Introduce.
+THIS IS A MODIFIED VERSION OF THE SOURCE CODE TO SEND LORA PACKET'S OVER MQTT

 SX1301/SX1302/SX1308 LoRaWAN concentrator driver.
 For devices:
 - Armbian Platform: HP0A, HP0C, LPS8v2.
 - Raspberry Pi Platform: HP0D